Skip to main content

 ERP Integration is simply connecting and synchronizing your ERP software with other business applications such as eCommerce (front-end), CRM (Customer Relationship Management), EDI (Electronic Data Interchange), marketing tools such as analytics, and other databases and data points that your business operates with.

-In short, connecting all the points a business leverages to input, manage, track, and output data that are meaningful and important.
+In short, linking all the points a business leverages to input, manage, track, and output data that are meaningful and important.

 ERP (Enterprise Resource Planning): A business management software that helps simplify the way organizations elicit, track, manage and work with their data such as customers, products, finance, logistics, supply chain , and other vital business data and operations.